ibm-cloud-docs/solution-tutorials/vpc-transit2.hidden.md

 {: #vpc-transit2-dns-forwarding}
 Separate DNS instances learn each other's DNS names with forwarding rules.
 In the diagram there are arrows that indicate a forwarding rule.
 The associated table indicates when the forwarding rule will be used.
 Starting on the left notice that the enterprise DNS forwarding rule will look to the transit for the DNS zones: x-transit.com, x-spoke0.com, and x-spoke1.com.

-The transit DNS instance can resolve x-transit.com and has forwarding rules to the spokes to resolve the rest.
+The transit DNS instance can resolve x-transit.com and has forwarding rules to the enterprise and spokes to resolve the rest.
 Similarly the spokes rely on the transit DNS instance to resolve the enterprise, transit and the other spokes.

 You can verify these forwarding rules in the {{site.data.keyword.cloud_notm}} console in the **Custom resolver** tab in each of the DNS instances.
 After locating the custom resolve click to open then click **Forwarding rules** tab.
-All DNS zones are forwarded to the DNS resolvers in the transit VPC.
+All DNS zones (except the transit) are forwarded to the DNS resolvers in the transit VPC.

 ### DNS Testing
 {: #vpc-transit2-dns-testing}